Application metrics

 Configuration details

 Initializing an EventManager requires some information about your app (currently just the name, and both Kafka and a schema registry clients.
-Safir provides some Pydantic BaseSettings models to help get the necessary config for these things into your app via environment variables.
+Safir provides a configuration type and some Pydantic BaseSettings models to help get the necessary config for these things into your app via environment variables.

 You’ll need to provide some metrics-specific info, Kafka connection settings, and schema registry connection settings: